23 Oct 2017

 “Berg Insight expects that smart gas metering will become one of the first high-volume applications for NB-IoT”, said Tobias Ryberg, Senior Analyst, Berg Insight.
 “The combination of low data volumes and the need for 10+ year battery operation is an ideal match”.

-Skyworks enables next generation tracking devices
+Skyworks enables next generation of connected homes

 Share this page